 When you reach the ketosis state, your body cells will use ketones as their energy source until you start eating carbohydrates again.

 You’ve learned that glucose is the main source of energy for most of the body cells, including brain cells.

 During starvation, your body tries to survive by using fat deposits as its source of energy.

 Keto dieting mimics starvation.
 While on this diet, your body produces a large number of ketones, yet the amount produced during the keto dieting is far below the amount seen during ketoacidosis.

-Ketoacidosis is similar to ketosis however in ketoacidosis the body breaks down the fat at a much higher rate, leading to serious complications due to acidic blood.
+Ketoacidosis is similar to ketosis.
+However, in ketoacidosis the body breaks down the fat at a much higher rate, leading to serious complications due to acidic blood.

-Alcoholism and type 1 diabetes are the most common causes of ketoacidosis.
+Indeed, alcoholism and type 1 diabetes are the most common causes of ketoacidosis.

 The keto diet carb limit

 To achieve ketosis you need to limit your carbohydrate intake.